 Launched in 2014 by the UK based Women’s Engineering Society, Women in Engineering Day celebrates females from across the globe within the field of engineering.

 As the field continues to grow, DNV is proud to have so many female engineers focused on tracks throughout the energy industry.
 DNV has thousands of women working in various aspects of the organization, and this is just a snapshot into the many incredible things our experts are doing to advance the future of energy.

 Here are some of our expert engineers working towards a safer, smarter and greener future:

-Lucy Craig has 30 years of experience in the industry (with 22 years at DNV GL!) and is currently the Vice President and Director of Technology and Innovation leading our digitalization efforts.
+Lucy Craig has 30 years of experience in the industry (with 22 years at DNV!) and is currently the Vice President and Director of Technology and Innovation leading our digitalization efforts.

-Global Service Area Leader of DNV GL’s Renewables Advisory services, Katy Briggs took her interest in understanding the numbers and found that in the United States 50% of the Environmental Engineering degrees were earned by women,
+Global Service Area Leader of DNV’s Renewables Advisory services, Katy Briggs took her interest in understanding the numbers and found that in the United States 50% of the Environmental Engineering degrees were earned by women,

-Head of Section for DNV GL’s Solar Due Diligence section, Anat Razon, join the field of engineering in part because she believes “women are underrepresented in the field of engineering and wanted to be part of a change”.
+Head of Section for DNV’s Solar Due Diligence section, Anat Razon, join the field of engineering in part because she believes “women are underrepresented in the field of engineering and wanted to be part of a change”.

 Sally Wright brings over 18 years of experience in wind power to specialize in wind turbine technology due diligence, with a current focus on mergers and acquisitions.

 Sally Starnes brings her experience in mechanical engineering to support the development of wind farms from overall project operation to the evaluation of wind turbine performance and reliability.

 Starting with DNV in April of 2019, Tu Ying is one of the newest engineers to join the organization and holds a Ph.D. in offshore wind turbine technology.